7 Best Sticky Note Apps for Mac in 2026 (Tested)

 Best overall sticky note app for macOS:

 Noticky.
-It has the broadest feature set (Markdown WYSIWYG, iCloud Sync, Touch ID, tags, templates, reminders, export) and the only fullscreen-visible sticky notes on macOS.
-At $6 one-time, the value is unmatched.
+It has the broadest feature set (Markdown WYSIWYG, iCloud Sync, Touch ID, tags, templates, reminders, export) combined with the only fullscreen-visible sticky notes on this list.
+At $6 one-time, the value-per-feature is unmatched.

 Best free option:

-Tot if you want iCloud Sync and beautiful design within a 7-note limit.
+Tot 2 if you want iCloud Sync, beautiful design, and optional floating windows within a 7-note limit.
 Apple Stickies if you truly need zero-install basics.

 Best for organized reference notes (no fullscreen need):